 Shure SM7B is designed to reject any electromagnetic hum produced by the electronic devices.
 The microphone also has an integrated shock mount that takes care of the mechanical noise.

-In order to get the best out of this microphone you’ll need a good preamp.
+In order to get the best out of this dynamic vocal mic you’ll need a good preamp.
 However, the Shure SM7B has a lot to offer, so this is a necessity.

 2. Electrovoice RE20